 In the end, it’s up to you to carefully consider your unique use case and choose the right Facebook ads destination for your brand.
 As with most business tools, experimentation is crucial to discovering which will work best for your specific situation.
 That’s why it’s generally a good idea to split test your next campaign to see which ads destination performs better.
 You can use Chatfuel’s A/B testing plugin for this.
 Simply divide the flow so that A leads customers to a landing page, and B leads them to a flow within a chatbot.
 Then, you can focus on whichever method produced the most conversions.

 Or, it could be that both solutions have a place in your Facebook ads strategy, depending on the campaign and the stage.
 For example, you could use a landing page to explain the benefits of and sell a certain product.
-The page could include a Checkbox Plugin, so that a bot could then send cart-abandonment reminders in Messenger if the visitor doesn't purchase.
-In this case, both options work together to increase conversions.

 How to build a landing page